 The simplest (and rarest) arrangement occurs when multiple scoreboards are completely unrelated to each other.
-In this case, each display would have its own control console and its own data cable.
+In this case, each display would have its own control console (or consoles, in the case of scoreboards with stat panels) and its own data cable.